digitalbricklayer/techteapotcom/src/content/goals/read-all-hugo-award-winners/index.md

 ---
-title: "Read All Hugo Award Winners"
+title: "Read All Hugo Award Winning Novels"
-lead: "A table tracking all of the Hugo Award winners since the prize's inception and whether I have read the book.
-My goal is to read all of the Hugo Award winners by the end of 2033."
+lead: "A table tracking all of the Hugo Award winning novels since the prize's inception and whether I have read the book.
+My goal is to read all of the Hugo Award winning novels by the end of 2033."
 description: "My goal is to read all of the Hugo Award winners by the end of 2033.
 This page will track my progress towards that goal."
 ---